 1. Cooling the air - vapor condensation

-In an adsorption system the humidity is reduced with an adsorbent material as silica gel or activated alumina.
+In an adsorption system humidity is reduced with an adsorbent material like silica gel or activated alumina.

 Adsorption is a physical process in where